-34.6.9 Mounting and Sharing Directories
+33.6.9 Mounting and Sharing Directories

 The biggest benefit of this dirnode approach is that sharing individual directories is almost trivial.
 Alice creates a subdirectory that she wants to use to share files with Bob.
-This subdirectory is attached to Alice's file store at "alice:shared-with-bob".
-She asks her file store for the read-only directory URI for that new directory, and emails it to Bob.
-When Bob receives the URI, he attaches the given URI into one of his own directories, perhaps at a place named "bob:shared-with-alice".
-Every time Alice writes a file into this directory, Bob will be able to read it.
-(It is also possible to share read-write URIs between users, but that makes it difficult to follow the Prime Coordination Directive .)
+This subdirectory is attached to Alice's filesystem at "~alice/share-with-bob".
+She asks her filesystem for the read-write directory URI for that new directory, and emails it to Bob.
+When Bob receives the URI, he asks his own local vdrive to attach the given URI, perhaps at a place named "~bob/shared-with-alice".
+Every time either party writes a file into this directory, the other will be able to read it.
+If

+Alice prefers, she can give a read-only URI to Bob instead, and then Bob will be able to read files but not change the contents of the directory.
 Neither Alice nor Bob will get access to any files above the mounted directory: there are no 'parent directory' pointers.
-If Alice creates a nested set of directories, "alice:shared-with-bob/subdir2", and gives a read-only URI to shared-with-bob to Bob, then Bob will be unable to write to either shared-with-bob/ or subdir2/.
+If Alice creates a nested set of directories, "~alice/share-with-bob/subdir2", and gives a read-only URI to share-with-bob to Bob, then Bob will be unable to write to either share-with-bob/ or subdir2/.

-A suitable UI needs to be created to allow users to easily perform this sharing action: dragging a folder from their file store to an IM or email user icon, for example.
+A suitable UI needs to be created to allow users to easily perform this sharing action: dragging a folder their vdrive to an IM or email user icon, for example.
 The UI will need to give the sending user an opportunity to indicate whether they want to grant read-write or read-only access to the recipient.
-The recipient then needs an interface to drag the new folder into their file store and give it a home.
+The recipient then needs an interface to drag the new folder into their vdrive and give it a home.

-34.6.10 Revocation
+33.6.10 Revocation